 Coimbra, Portugal’s beautiful colonial university town, is located on a hill just above the river Mondego.
-It is one of Portugal’s major historic capitals and is a wonderful mix of centuries of culture.
-Coimbra’s historic center is full of ancient alleyways and the city’s claim to fame is that it houses Portugal’s oldest university, founded in 1290.
+It is one of Portugal’s major historic capitals and is a beautiful mix of centuries of culture.
+Coimbra’s historic center is full of ancient alleyways, and the city’s claim to fame is that it houses Portugal’s oldest university, founded in 1290.
 The gracious town also boasts an extensive amount of Roman architecture.
 Coimbra used to be Portugal’s capital city from 1143-1255.
-Considering its fairly small size, it has a lot to offer the culture vulture visitor in terms of history, art and architecture.
+Considering its reasonably small size, it has a lot to offer the culture vulture visitor in terms of history, art, and architecture.
 There is an air of importance and aristocracy running throughout the city and its people.
-Coimbra is known as “the city of students” and city life has always been centered around the University of Velha.
+Coimbra is known as “the city of students,” and city life has always been centered around the University of Velha.
 Shops, galleries, and cafes line Coimbra’s streets, including an assortment of bars and wine taverns catering to the student population of the city.

 Gastronomy & Wine

-Literally means “the old university”, the Velha Universidade was first established in 1290.
-The main building that remains today, dates back to the 16th century when João III declared its permanent residence in Coimbra.
+Literally means “the old university,” the Velha Universidade was first established in 1290.
+The main building that remains today dates back to the 16th century when João III declared its permanent residence in Coimbra.
 The buildings are set around the Patio des Escolas, a courtyard dominated by the Baroque clock tower nicknamed “A Cabra” (goat) and a statue of João III.
-The elaborate stairway to the right leads into the administrative quarters and the sala dos Capelos.
+The elaborate stairway to the right leads into the administrative quarters and the Sala dos Capelos.
 The hall itself is hung with portraits of Portugal’s Kings.
-It is used for conferring degrees and has a fine wood paneled ceiling with gilded decoration in Manueline style.
+It is used for conferring degrees and has an elegant wood-paneled ceiling with gilded decoration in Manueline style.
 The highlight is the narrow catwalk around the outside walls.
 The central door off the courtyard leads past the cupola, a very elaborate religious foundation.
-The famous library, a baroque fantasy presented to the faculty by João V in the early 18th century.
-Its rooms telescope into each other.
+The famous library, a baroque fantasy, presented to the faculty by João V in the early 18th century.
+It’s rooms telescope into each other.